Tenygitz/linkedin/README.md

 * click on your profile pic on the post . to overview your profile .it will redirect any page (layout similar to linkedin)
 * click on Home button on header to redirect to homepage

+postOverview
+* on click on post images for popup of the Overview.

 Logout
 * Click on Me with Photo on header.
 * pop up a card , where there is sign out button